-Interactive forms feature (also known as AcroForm) allows you to create PDF files containing textboxes, buttons, listboxes and other interactive controls making available for the PDF file user to interactively fill some data in the PDF document and/or digitally sign the filled document.
+The interactive forms feature (also known as AcroForm) allows you to create PDF files containing textboxes, buttons, listboxes and other interactive controls enabling the PDF file user to interactively fill some data in the PDF document and/or digitally sign the filled document.
 The responsibilities for preserving this data and interactively modifying it are separated into two base concepts – Form Fields and Widget Annotations.

 Widget annotations are used in order to visualize the Form Fields data on the PDF pages.
 Each field can have several widget annotations visualizing its information on the same or on several PDF pages.
 Each widget can specify its dynamic appearance differently by using different properties for its color, geometry and text representation.